 –Your first board should be where you place all your content.
 Do not pin any content from other accounts to this board.
 Name it, “Best of.”
 For example, “Best of viable blog.”

 –Next, create 5 boards with your core content.
 Let’s say you are a blogger who writes about blogging.
 The five main core contents can be Blogging tips, How to start a blog, Blog traffic, making money with a blog, and content marketing for a blog.

-–Now, from these core content, create niched-down content.
+–Now, from this core content, create niched-down content.
 For example, if you talk about making money with a blog, the sub-topics will be Ad networks for bloggers, Affiliate marketing for beginners, and passive income.

 The sub-niches I mentioned above are just to give you a general idea.
 To find a proper name for your boards, you will need to do keyword research on Pinterest.